|Guide||♦||17 Triplogs||Active Topic|

 About 100 yards upstream from the point where the trail reaches the canyon bottom "on the only flat land in the canyon," you'll find what's left of Grant Cabin, an old ranch line shack.
 Only four walls and an old corral remain from the days when cowboys had to virtually live with their cattle.
 Remains of old copper vessels found nearby suggest that a little moonshining may have been practiced here as well.

 Grant Cabin Shortcut, and the nearby portions of the trails it connects, winds through a variety of upland habitats.
-Relatively solid canopy of mixed conifers, broken intermittently by small cienegas and occasional ponderosa pine stands, covers the highlands.
+A relatively solid canopy of mixed conifers, broken intermittently by small cienega and occasional ponderosa pine stands, covers the highlands.
 On the slopes of the canyon, pinyon/juniper woodlands cover southern exposures, while colonies of conifers keep to cooler northern slopes.
-Below their Grant Cabin connection, the environs of Grant Creek and Upper Grant Creek Trails changes markedly as they begin their dive into the lower reaches of the Blue.
+Below their Grant Cabin connection, the environs of Grant Creek and Upper Grant Creek Trails change markedly as they begin their dive into the lower reaches of the Blue.

-Notes: No mechanized vehicles (including mountain bikes) permitted in Primitive area.
+Notes: No mechanized vehicles (including mountain bikes) permitted in the Primitive area.

 0.0 Junction with Grant Creek Trail #75.
 Junction occurs at a gate about 1.5 miles below P-Bar Lake on the Grant Creek Trail.
 Trail cuts back to the west at this point.

 0.3 Trail is adjacent to a fence.
-Don't cross through gate!
+Don't cross through the gate!

 0.6 Trail crosses rock outcrop and descends through a series of switchbacks (constructed by Apache-Sitgreaves volunteer crew in 1989)

 0.9 Junction with Upper Grant Trail #65.
-Grant Cabin and old wooden corral is visible upstream.
+Grant Cabin and old wooden corral are visible upstream.

 USGS Maps: Hannagan, Strayhorse